potassco/qasp2qbf/README.md

 `qasp2qbf` is a translator from quantified answer set programming (QASP) to quantified boolean formulas (QBF) in [QDIMACS](http://www.qbflib.org/qdimacs.html) format.

+In our paper [paper](https://arxiv.org/abs/2108.06405) we present a formal description of QASP, and describe some preliminary benchmarks with `qasp2qbf` on conformant and conditional planning problems.

 The input to `qasp2qbf` is a [`clingo`](https://potassco.org/clingo/) program, where the atoms of predicates `_exists/2`, `_forall/2`, and `_quantify/2` are given a special meaning.
 We have different levels of quantifiers, and we assume that odd levels are existentially quantified,